Monday, September 30, 2013

 Here’s a summary for you,”"Never tease anything that wants to eat you.
 My name is April Tate and my blood is the new gold.
 Vampires and hybrids have overrun my world, once vibrant with life, but now a graveyard of death shrouded in shadows.
 I fight to survive; I fight for my mother and brother.
 The journey is full of turns that I am quite unprepared for.
 And I'm just hoping to make it to the next Vegas sunrise..."
 In a post-apocalyptic world, a viral epidemic has wiped out most of the earth’s population, leaving behind few humans but untold numbers of mutated vampires.
 April is a seventeen-year-old girl who lives in the remains of Las Vegas one year after the outbreak.
 She has become a ferocious vampire killer and after her family is abducted, she goes searching for them.
 What she finds is a new breed of vampire, unlike any she has seen before.
 Unsure of whom she can trust, she discovers that her view of the world is not as black and white as she once thought, and she's willing to bend the rules to rescue her family.
 But in trying to save them, she may only succeed in bringing her fragile world crashing down around her.”
 Amazon.com

-The main character in the story does a lot of things that don’t make sense just from a common sense point of view and the world is painted very illogically.
-So I guess they have that in common.
-I really would hope no one would read this book.
-It is much of the same thing that is all ready out there, except that it executed incredibly poorly.
+The main character in the story does a lot of things that don’t make sense just from a commonsense point of view and the world is painted very illogically.
+So, I guess they have that in common.
+This is a very common set of tropes connected with a very common back drop.
+There are so many better books out there with the same subject executed so much better.

 The Godborn: Sundering Part 2 Review